 Peter's answer: Wrong.
 Problems always arise during the holidays, when the freelancer stands on an alpine peak without mobile coverage.

-The law of “radio silence or I’m done tomorrow, tomorrow, tomorrow” dictates that your freelance programmer has too much work.
-Many freelance programmers say yes to more jobs than they can handle, or jobs that are beyond their capabilities when they do not have enough to do.
+The law of "radio silence or I'm done tomorrow, tomorrow, tomorrow" dictates that your freelance developer has too much work.
+Many freelance developers say yes to more jobs than they can handle, or jobs that are beyond their capabilities when they do not have enough to do.
 As a result, they suddenly get too busy or have bigger technical problems than they can handle.
-Many – not all – respond by not answering e-mails, phone calls, Skype messages, text messages.
+Many - not all - respond by not answering e-mails, phone calls, Skype messages, text messages.

 Peter's answer: Find a new developer.